 What does this mean for your business?
 You’ll need to either make it very clear what you expect in terms of timekeeping, and be patient if it takes some people a while to adjust to, or be flexible yourself with time.

 You could schedule meetings for the middle of the day if you are concerned about people coming in on time, and have a relaxed policy that means employees just need to stay for 8 hours from when they come in.
 If that doesn’t work with your business model, you’ll have to make sure your expectations are very clear before hiring someone.

 People can be from completely separate areas of the world, but still have the crucial values to make a fantastic business relationship.

-The more you meet people from different cultures, the more you realise how similar everyone is - most people want to do something they are passionate about, spend time with good people, and earn enough money to live a good life.
+The more you meet people from different cultures in business, the more you realise how similar everyone is – most people want to do something they are passionate about, spend time with good people, and earn enough money to live a good life.